Iran sends message of resistance to US at UNGA

+In an economy squeezed by US sanctions and COVID-19, government support goes only so far for pressured tenants.

-Iranian President Hassan Rouhani used his speech at the United Nations General Assembly (UNGA) on Tuesday to denounce American pressure and send a message of resistance and resilience to the United States, signalling no matter the pressure, the country will refuse to budge.
+Iranian President Hassan Rouhani used his speech at the United Nations General Assembly on Tuesday to denounce American pressure and send a message of resistance and resilience to the United States, signaling no matter the pressure, the Islamic Republic will refuse to budge.

 In his pre-recorded video message, Rouhani started by pointing out that COVID-19 has put the global community in the same boat.